-Students may major in English, writing, Hispanic studies, or interdisciplinary humanities.
-(See Interdisciplinary Humanities in the Interdisciplinary Programs section of this Bulletin.)
+Students may major in English, writing, Hispanic studies, or an interdisciplinary degree in the humanities.
+(See Interdisciplinary Humanities Studies in the Interdisciplinary Programs section of this Bulletin.)
 Secondary education students may follow a concentration in French or Spanish as well as English or writing.